LeoSolari/LeoSolari/README.md

 - 👋 Hi, I’m @LeoSolari
 - 👀 I’m interested in sports and martial arts
-- 🌱 I’m currently learning Front end (javascript)
+- 🌱 I’m currently learning MERN stack
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me leosolari9@gmail.com